 Involve the students

-Unfortunately, discrimination is still very common in all areas of life and all fields of business.
+Unfortunately, discrimination is still very common in all areas of life and all fields of business, including education sector.
 However, it always starts at an early age.
 This is why the only way to reduce it – and eventually prevent it – is through education.
 It’s not something that can happen overnight, but it is something that needs to happen in order for everybody to have equal chances for success and a happy life in general.